Skip to main content

 Implications of CSRD: What the Final Standards Mean for Investors and Issuers

-Director, ESG Policy Research
+Senior Analyst, Policy Research

 About the CSRD and Its Standards

-The CSRD, which came into force in January 2023, is a directive from the commission which strengthens the rules around corporate reporting of environmental and social information.
-Expanding on the Non-Financial Reporting Directive (NFRD), CSRD will apply to a broader set of companies, including non-listed entities and small to medium-sized enterprises.
-Companies subject to the CSRD will have to report according to ESRS.
-The ESRS outlines the quantitative and qualitative information issuers operating in the EU need to disclose across a wide range of environmental, social and governance topics (Table 1).
-Under the ESRS, the information companies disclose is subject to a double materiality assessment, which refers to the risks that material external environmental and societal issues pose to an issuer’s financial performance, as well as the impact an issuer’s operations and products have on society and the environment.
+Companies subject to the CSRD have to report according to the ESRS.
+The ESRS outlines the quantitative and qualitative information issuers operating in the EU need to disclose across a wide range of environmental, social and governance (ESG) topics, as summarized in Table 1.
+Under the ESRS, the information companies disclose is subject to a double materiality assessment, which refers to the risks that material external environmental and societal issues pose to an issuer’s financial performance (financial materiality), as well as the impact an issuer’s operations and products have on society and the environment (impact materiality).

 Overview European Sustainability Reporting Standards